KazukiYunoue/claude-code-ia-writer-annotations/README.md

 # iA Writer Annotations Plugin for Claude Code

+> **⚠️ Terminal Version Only**: This plugin currently only works with the **terminal version** of Claude Code.
+The VSCode extension does not support PostToolUse hooks that modify files.

 Automatically add authorship annotations to your text files when Claude Code edits them, using the [iA Writer Markdown Annotations](https://github.com/iainc/Markdown-Annotations) open format.

 ## Overview